beyondstorage/specs/rfcs/0-unify-list-operation.md

 - Add a new pair `ListType` with two valid value: `dir` and `prefix`
   - Storager could have their default list type: filesystem could use `dir` and object storage could use `prefix`

+Segments related API should also be changed:

+- Merge `ListPrefixSegments` and `ListDirSegments` into `ListSegments`

 ## Rationale

 <proposal's rationale content, other implementations>